transition to self-sufficiency food plan, interim food strategy

 HOW MUCH FOOD IS NECESSARY

-Dr. Matt Marturano has provided guidelines and calculations to show us how much food is necessary.
-Please see the detailed version of how we got the calculations for One Community on our Sustainable Food Nutrition Calculations page, and see his guide on How to Get All Your Nutrition From Food for a very detailed and useful explanation.
+Dr. Matt Marturano has provided guidelines and calculations to help us determine the amount of food required.
+For a detailed breakdown of how we arrived at these calculations for One Community, visit our Sustainable Food Nutrition Calculations page.
+You can also check out his guide, How to Get All Your Nutrition From Food, for a comprehensive and helpful explanation.

-• 50 people between approximately 25 – 65 years of age with a mean estimated weight 178 lbs and height of 70 inches, who will be very active (from physical labor since we will simultaneously be in the preliminary construction phase)
+Group Profile: 50 people, ages 25-65, with a mean weight of 178 lbs and height of 70 inches, all highly active due to physical labor (as we are also in the preliminary construction phase).

 SUMMARY OF NEEDS FOR 50 ACTIVE ADULTS